holochain-gym/holochain-gym.github.io/docs/developers/requirements/anatomy.md

 The folders **.cargo** & **target** will only show when you try to build the project.
 You usually exclude these when committing code to a repository.

-Now you know enough to start the [first exercise](/developers/basic/entries).
+Now you know enough to start the [first exercise](/developers/basic/entries) or better yet explore the main [concepts](/developers/concepts) of holochain in a hands-on way.
 Except for a few minor differences the holochain-gym exercises look and act just like real holochain app projects.
 If want to start working on your own holochain apps, separate from the holochain-gym, you can read the next section.

 ## Building your own Holochain app (optional)